 Lavender is most commonly used to improve sleep and reduce stress.
 Some studies show that regularly using lavender can improve the immune system, too.

-Add a couple drops of lavender essential oil to a container of baking soda.
+- Add a couple of drops of lavender essential oil to a container of baking soda.
 Then, sprinkle the mixture over your child’s mattress (a great time to do this is when you’re washing bedding).

-You can add a couple drops to a warm drink for your child at bedtime, add chamomile oil to your diffuser, or apply a couple drops to your kiddo’s feet before bed.
+You can add a couple of drops to a warm drink for your child at bedtime, add chamomile oil to your diffuser, or apply a couple of drops to your child’s feet before bed.

 Cedarwood promotes the production of serotonin, which our brain uses to create melatonin.
 This oil can help your child have a peaceful sleep and to feel more rested.

 Many people seem to be asking about copaiba essential oil and how it can benefit children with autism and ADHD.